Ranking tables

 Administrative & Public Law

 Cardiff-based chambers 30 Park Place fields significant expertise in public law matters spanning a broad array of issues, including human rights, immigration, healthcare, education and commercial regulation.
-Members were recently instructed for the claimants in R (x) v Hillingdon London Borough Council, a challenge to the closure of council-run childcare in the borough.
-Among its number the set counts members of both the Attorney General's and Welsh Government's panel of advocates.
+One source praises the bench of "strong legal advisers with detailed knowledge in complex matters".
+The set was recently involved in the R (Evans) v Cwm Taf Morgannwg University Local Health Board, a high-profile challenge concerning the closure of two air ambulance bases following the proposed reorganisation of the Wales Air Ambulance service.
+Among its number, the set counts members of both the Attorney General's and Welsh Government's panel of advocates.

 No5 Barristers' Chambers